JuanHigueraC/Statistical-mechanics-and-network-science-for-the-simulation-of-injuries-in-the-human-brain/README.md

 ## References

 **[1]** Gustavo Deco, Mario Senden, and Viktor Jirsa.
-How anatomy shapes dynamics: a semianalytical study of the brain at rest by a simple spin model.
+How anatomy shapes dynamics: a semianalytical study of the brain at rest by a simple spin model.
 Frontiers in computational neuroscience, 6:68, 2012.

 **[2]** Mario Senden, Gustavo Deco, Marcel A De Reus, Rainer Goebel, and Martijn P Van